8 Benefits to Microlearning

 Rich Video Media Training Content

-As I have written previously, there are many benefits to video based training, most notably the design format of microlearning drives retention.
-Ask any teacher who well the lessons they teach day after day, year after year "stick" with their learners.
+As I have written previously, there are many benefits to online video based over instructor-led classroom training, most notably the design format of microlearning drives retention.
+Ask any teacher how well the lessons they teach day after day, year after year "stick" with their learners.
 Microlearning is ideal for adult learners with a shorter attention span and appeals to millennial learners.
+Microlearning is ideal for mobile learning.

 Affordable and Agile